Flidopa/Flipper_Zero-BadUSB-RestartPC/README.md

 --------------------------------------------------------------------------------------------------

 # (｡•̀ᴗ-)✧ What does each script do?
++ Restart_PC.txt - Just opens cmd and shuts down the computer.
 + Restart_PC_Hack.txt - This script opens notepad and writes in large text "NICE HACK BRO" and then "SAY GOODBYE TO THE PC!".
-Then it opens cmd and shuts down the computer
+Then it opens cmd and shuts down the computer.
++ Love_Hack.txt - This script opens a notepad and draws a syringe with text and the text " YOU ( ≖‿ ≖ ) HAVE (づ｡ ◕‿‿◕｡)づ BEEN (⺣◡⺣)♡* HACKED ( ︶︿︶)_╭∩╮༘⋆♡⸝⸝⊹。°˖➴LOVE!!!!  /ᐠ. ｡.ᐟ\ᵐᵉᵒʷˎˊ˗"
+And finally using cmd to shut down the computer.